 With AutoCAD Map 3D or AutoCAD Civil 3D (planning and Analysis workspace) you can connect to a WMS data server via the MAPCONNECT command.
 Once connected you can select a Layer or layers from the available presented list of layers, choose the coordinate system corresponding to the one you have set in your drawing and add the data to your drawing.
 If everything runs well your window screen will be filled with all the layer data from the selected WMS server.
 Aerial Imagery maps can be served this way.
 Once you’ve connected and add aerial images to your map, your window will fill with aerial images.
 But you will not recoginize much detail.
 But by zooming in, much more detail will become available until a maximum value is reached.
 This maximum value is explained as ground resolution and stands for the image content expressed in a distance in units per pixel image.
 For example: 0.5m/pixel or 50cm per pixel.
 The smaller the units expressed in cm or m (or inches/feet) the better the quality of the image.

 - Place the REQUEST=GetMap phrase into the to be build URL like in the example below.
-Add the & character at the end.
+Add the & character in front of the phrase.
+I.e. http://geodata1.nationaalgeoregister.nl/luchtfoto/wms?version=1.1.1&request=GetMap

 - Place the LAYERS=layer name<,layer name> phrase.
-Add the & character at the end.
+Add the & character in front of it.
 Use the same layer name(s) you have used in Map 3D/Civil 3D when connecting and adding the layer(s) to your Map.
 The right layer name(s) can be different than the display name(s) Map/Civil 3D will show you.
 If you want the exact layer name(s), make use of the GetCapabilities request in an Internet browser before you continue.
 From that response you can filter out the right layer name(s).
+I.e. http://geodata1.nationaalgeoregister.nl/luchtfoto/wms?version=1.1.1&request=GetMap&layers=luchtfoto

 - Use the maximum allowed WIDTH and HEIGHT of the image grabbed from the WMS server.
 This could be different for every WMS server.
 Most of the times I found, sometimes by trial and error or sometimes by using the GetCapabilities request, the value of 2000 or 2048.

-In my next post I will explain how to create a World File for non GeoTiff images like above example, without using an application which can create World Files like Raster Design does.
-Stay tuned.
+In my next post I will explain how to create a World File for non GeoTiff images like above example.
+Without using an application or add-on which can create World Files from images like Raster Design does.

 Great news.
 At least for the mobile AutoCAD WS users.